UQ-UQx/carbon101x_maccprac/README.md

 # Installation

 ### Request Project and Answer Files
 * This repository does not include the answer files (as the Practical is used as a MOOC assessment item).
-If you are an instructor wishing to deploy the tool as an LTI for a system such as edX, Moodle or Blackboard, please submit a support request and you will be granted access to a private repository with the answer files.
+If you are an instructor wishing to deploy the tool as an LTI for a system such as edX, Moodle or Blackboard, please submit an issue on github request and you will be granted access to a private repository with the answer files.

 ### Development